XcalableMP/manual/en/distribute.rst

 Target data is divided into a contiguous block of size w and distributed among nodes in a round-robin manner.
-Block-cyclic distribution is suitable for computation which has irregular load balance and references to boundary elements of distributed chunks.
+Block-cyclic distribution is suitable for computation which has irregular load balance and references to neighborhood elements.

 * XMP/C program